 On Friday, October 27 from 6:30-8:00pm your kids can meet creepy critters like bats, snakes, spiders and more before getting a chance to make your own slime.
 This year NCNC is hosting a jack-o-lantern carving contest--families are invited to carve a pumpkin at home and deliver it to the center.
 The Halloween Spooktacular will end with a walk through the woods to view the pumpkins all-aglow.
 Costumes encouraged, appropriate for all ages, but please note it's not a drop-off activity.

 Monster Mash - Stepping Stones Museum for Children, Norwalk

-This not-so-scary event will be held Saturday, October 22 from 6:00-8:30pm.
-Kids can dress up in their favorite costumes and enjoy a magical train ride (weather permitting), a magic show, and a treasure hunt along with much more.
+This not-so-scary event will be held Saturday, October 28 from 5:00-8:30pm.
+Kids can dress up in their favorite costumes and enjoy a magical train ride (weather permitting), a magic show, and live animals from Animal Embassy.
 They can create fluttery paper bats, concoct magical potions, and show off their costume during the Wizard and Witch Walk Halloween Parade through the museum at night's end!

 Mill Hill Haunting - Norwalk

 October 14, 20 & 21, take a lantern tour through Norwalk’s historic Mill Hill graveyard.
 Your guide will chill you with tales of death, haunting, murders, and Norwalk’s most colorful past residents.
 Tours run at 6:00, 7:30, and 9:00 pm (under a tent during inclement weather).
 Refreshments follow each tour in the historic 1826 “Little Red Schoolhouse."
 Don’t forget your flashlight!
 (Not recommended for children under 8.)